codesign-at-unisq/.github/profile/README.md

 - [ ] Wrap in `pip` package

 #### `hyperDynamics`
-_Common classes and functions for creating and transcribing hypersonic flight dynamics suitable for optimal control solutions_
+_Common classes and functions for creating and transcribing hypersonic flight dynamics suitable for optimal control solutions usinc `CasADi`_
 - [ ] Tidy and import from Andy's previous repo

 #### `cdTools`